 Applications will be taken on a first come basis until all spots are filled.

-We are looking for approximately 15 interns to work in Cambodia and Washington, DC for a minimum of four weeks (six weeks is the preferable length).
+We are looking for approximately 15 interns to work in Cambodia and New York for a minimum of four weeks (six weeks is the preferable length).
 Due to the project's large scope, there is much room to accommodate the students' individual qualifications and interests.

 Each year, UNIDROIT welcomes a limited number of interns to participate in the work of the Secretariat on one of the subjects on the Institute's current Work Programme, or on work associated with other UNIDROIT instruments. interns are generally expected to conduct research on specific aspects of the chosen/assigned subject and/or to prepare concept notes.

 Based on an agreement between UNIDROIT and Tulane University's Law School, the UNIDROIT Secretariat is willing to host one Siena program's student as an intern in the summer of 2018 who will be invited to collaborate with the officer in charge of the area of cultural property law.

 The internship will run from 27 of June until 29 of July.
 Knowledge of another language than English is not required but appreciated. the internship is not remunerated, and interns are required to have adequate medical insurance coverage during their stay in Rome.

 The Khmer Empire was once the most powerful force in Southeast Asia.
 More than 500 years after its collapse, its splendor survives in the art and archaeology of Cambodia.
 This heritage is among the kingdom’s most important resources, but having survived centuries of war and abandonment, may be destroyed by its own popularity.
 Looters are decimating ancient Khmer sites --- desecrating tombs, beheading statues, and ransacking temples --- in search of valuable antiquities to sell on the international market.